28 Sep How Do I Correct or Claim My Google Maps Listing?

 However, if your town doesn’t deliver mail to each location, the best solution is to contact Google and to verify your profile through an alternate method.

-Roadblock #3: I moved locations a few years ago, but my old address is still showing up on the maps section.
+3. The location of my business changed, but my old address is still showing up on the maps section.

 This can be a tricky issue to resolve sometimes.
 You can follow all of the steps above to create a new profile and even get it verified and often times that still won’t take down an old address.
 You are simply verifying your business information at the NEW address rather than replacing the OLD address.